 - 4. Hospital Privileges.
 Candidates must hold active inpatient hospital admitting privileges in plastic surgery in the United States, Canada, or internationally where the candidate practices plastic surgery.
-Hospital privileges are required for the certification process and continued certification. - Candidates must obtain privileges in at least one hospital before the start of clinical surgical practice.
-The Board requires inpatient admitting privileges at an accredited hospital so that the candidate can admit and care for operative patients after procedures performed in an outpatient facility should the need arise. - Privileges held exclusively in outpatient facilities are not acceptable.
+Hospital privileges are required for the certification process and continued certification.
+Hand Surgery privileges alone are not acceptable for the initial certification process. - Candidates must obtain privileges in at least one hospital before the start of clinical surgical practice.
+The Board requires inpatient admitting privileges at an accredited hospital so that the candidate can admit and care for operative patients after procedures performed in an outpatient facility, should the need arise. - Privileges held exclusively in outpatient facilities are not acceptable.
 Candidates must have privileges to admit patients at a hospital during the case collection period, throughout the examination process and throughout the Continuous Certification process. - At least one medical staff office must provide verification of hospital privileges in plastic surgery with the Case List submission.
 The date of the start of privileges must correspond to the start of the candidate's clinical surgical practice.
 The expiration date of privileges must also be listed.
 If an expiration/reappointment date is not listed, the letter must be dated in the current year. - The Board requires verification of plastic surgery privileges from all hospitals in which procedures are performed with the Registration Form submission. - Candidates may hold hospital privileges solely at a Veterans Affairs (VA) or armed services hospital, only if the candidate does not perform surgical cases at a free-standing surgical center for non-VA or armed services patients.
 Inpatient admitting privileges are required at a hospital other than a VA or armed services hospital if the candidate operates in a free-standing center for patients who are not veterans or active duty. - 5.
 Outpatient Center Accreditation.
-The Board requires that cases performed under IV sedation or a general anesthetic be done in accredited facilities (e.g., AAAASF; AAAHC; Medicare Certification; State Licensure; Other).
-Cases performed in non-accredited surgical facilities must be included in the case list. - 6.
-Candidates are required to establish an appropriate physician-patient relationship prior to any treatment.
-In non-emergent cases, this relationship should be established sufficiently ahead of the procedure for the patient to have adequate opportunity and time to consider the risks, benefits, and alternatives of the proposed treatment after discussion with and examination by the surgeon performing the procedure.
-For example, meeting a patient for the first time in the preoperative area on the day of surgery, after commitments have been made (payment has already been made, postoperative care arranged, time off work arranged), would not be considered acceptable.
-These commitments, as well as the excitement or anxiety related to the upcoming procedure, may constrain the ability of the patient to freely contemplate proceeding with the procedure and creates a negative incentive to cancel or delay the procedure.
-Likewise, an appropriate physician-patient relationship requires appropriate postoperative care, which should include the surgeon performing the procedure and not be fully delegated.
-It is recommended that candidates personally assess their postoperative patients within the first 30 days after the day of surgery.
-In addition, during the case collection period, candidates must obtain postoperative photographs of all patients 90 days or more after the day of the procedure.
-Telemedicine visits are not adequate for preoperative or postoperative visits in the first 90 days.
+The Board requires that cases performed under IV sedation or a general anesthetic be done in CMS-approved accredited surgical facilities (e.g., QuadA; AAAHC; Medicare Certification; State Licensure; Other).
+Cases performed in non-accredited surgical facilities must also be included in the case list.